 How A/V Integration Works

-Audio-Video communication through Foundry VTT primarily uses peer-to-peer connections, which requires that all users (not just the server host) need to have UDP ports allowed through software firewalls and routers in order to properly connect.
+Audio-Video communication through Foundry VTT primarily uses peer-to-peer connections, which requires that all users need to have UDP ports allowed through software firewalls and routers in order to properly connect.

 The first diagram on the right shows an example of a peer-to-peer conference, all users are connected to one another.
-Notice how the connections are to one another, but do not actually pass through the Relay server.
-When one user speaks, they transmit audio and video directly to all other users in the game, and all other users receive that information directly without the user of a relay server.
+When one user speaks, they transmit audio and video directly to all other users in the game, and all other users receive that information directly.
 If the connections are not configured correctly, participants in the A/V conference may be unable to connect to each other and audio and video streams between those users will fail to appear.

 More about Simple-Peer